Regulations for egg producers

-- Complete the Application for accreditation form ().
+- Complete the Egg Food Safety Scheme application for accreditation ().

-An application for accreditation fee of $483 is applicable.
-The table below outlines the annual fee depending on the number of hens on your property.
+The fee to apply for accreditation is $540.
+The table below outlines the annual fee based on the number of hens on your property.

 Producers will be sent an invoice to pay the fee after the accreditation application form has been reviewed.